cs-pub-ro/labvm-framework/Readme.md

 ## Makefile usage

+The following VMs are defined in the base framework (see the [Makefile](./Makefile)):

+- `basevm`: automatically installs a base Ubuntu VM from a live ISO (with `student:student` credentials);
+- `cloudvm`: builds a cloud-init VM, cleaned up and readily integrated with cloud VMs (e.g., OpenStack).

 For each declared VM layer (e.g., `basevm`), a Makefile goal with the same name is defined by the `framework.mk`, plus several other utility rules: